This week's interview could not have been more interesting.

 • Megan's thoughts on why qualitative feedback beats quantitative.

-Ben: Hey, Megan, welcome to the State of Customer Service Podcast.
+Ben: Hey, Megan, welcome to the Support Insights podcast.
 I wanted to start with some quick-fire questions around favourites that we do with every single guest.
 So the first one “Is there a company right now that you are admiring because they're just doing this customer obsession thing well?”

 Megan: I think one company that I love is Gainsight.
 They build customer success management software and I've implemented the tool and been a customer of theirs and I think one of the things that they do that's most impressive is their annual conference-Pulse.
 I've been like five times and it's so much fun.
 I learn a ton and I feel like they practice what they preach.
 So I have a lot of respect for that company and, their CEO, Nick Meda.
 It's a great company.